Joeeazy/alx-system_engineering-devops/0x07-networking_basics/README.md

 The model was developed by the International Organization for Standardization (ISO) to promote interoperability and compatibility between different systems and vendors.

 * How many layers it has
+The OSI Model consists of the following seven layers, listed from the lowest level to the highest level:

+* Physical Layer: Deals with the physical connection between devices, defining characteristics such as voltage levels, data rates, and physical connectors.

+* Data Link Layer: Responsible for creating a reliable link between two directly connected nodes, addressing errors in the physical layer and ensuring the accurate delivery of frames.

+* Network Layer: Manages the routing of data packets between devices on different networks, handling logical addressing and providing routing, forwarding, and congestion control.

+* Transport Layer: Ensures the reliable delivery of data between devices, handling end-to-end communication, error detection, and flow control.
+This layer is responsible for breaking down large messages into s  maller segments and reassembling them on the receiving end.

+* Session Layer: Establishes, maintains, and terminates communication sessions between applications, managing dialogue control, synchronization, and data exchange.

+* Presentation Layer: Translates data between the application layer and the lower layers, handling data format translation, encryption, compression, and other presentation-related tasks.

+* Application Layer: Provides network services directly to end-users or applications, dealing with high-level protocols such as HTTP, SMTP, and FTP.
+This layer is the closest to the end-user and interacts dire  ctly with software applications.

 * How it is organized